 Was Schubert Beethoven’s biggest fan?
 Franz Schubert became a passionate devotee of the older composer’s music.
 In fact, on his deathbed Schubert asked to be buried in a grave alongside Beethoven.
 Revel in the genius of these two great composers.

 Mozart & Rachmaninoff

 Hailed by The Independent as a “big pianist with a calmly commanding presence,” Garrick Ohlsson joins Pacific Symphony with Mozart’s Ninth Piano Concerto — a work that legendary pianist Alfred Brendel has referenced as “one of the greatest wonders of the world.”
-Also featured on the program is the great André Previn conducting an original work by the composer himself along with Rachmaninoff’s formidable Second Symphony.
+Also featured on the program is the great André Previn conducting the West Coast premiere of his new work for orchestra along with Rachmaninoff’s formidable Second Symphony.